 All Vectors of Movement

-Aside from the benefit of being able to use maximal force, you are also able to be resistance flexibility and strength trained in every angle and direction.
+Aside from needing to excessively load the eccentric phase of movement, it is also vital to do this through very specific movement pathways.
+Through the assistance of others, you are also able to be resistance flexibility and strength trained in every angle and direction.
 Most of the self stretches target only one or two vectors at a time.
 Getting stretched by others allows all three vectors of the proximal joints to be targeted simultaneously: adduction/abduction, flexion/extension, and internal/external rotation.
-Extra hands also allow the vectors of the distal joints to be targeted with which creates an even greater and more comprehensive workout.
+Extra hands also allow the vectors of the distal joints to be targeted which creates an even greater and more comprehensive workout.

 You and your assisters can zoom in on a particular muscle group and first determine the strength and flexibility of each of these vectors and then provide the proper training required to upgrade that area of your body.
 Assisted flexibility and strength training provides a level of sophisticated and customized movements for your body that goes beyond traditional exercise equipment and personal training.